Bhakta Prahlada (1967 film)

 Bhakta Prahlada is the third Telugu film based on Prahlada, after the 1932 and 1942 films of the same name.
 Unlike the earlier two, which were filmed in black-and-white, this version was shot in Eastman Color Negative film.
 Its script was completed by May 1965.
 Since Bhakta Prahlada and Ave Kallu were simultaneously produced by AVM Productions, principal photography and post-production were delayed and lasted for one-and-a-half years.

 Bhakta Prahlada, released on 12 January 1967, was a commercial success and completed a hundred-day run in theatres.
 It received the Nandi Award for Third Best Feature Film.
-The film was dubbed into Tamil with the same title and into Hindi (as Bhakt Prahlad) that year, with small changes in the cast.
+The film was mostly dubbed into Tamil with the same title and into Hindi (as Bhakt Prahlad) that year, with small changes in the cast.

 Plot

 The Four Kumaras visit Vaikuntha, the abode of Vishnu.
 Jaya-Vijaya, the demigod gatekeepers of Vaikuntha, fail to recognise them and deny them entry.
 The Kumaras curse the pair, saying that they would have to give up divinity, be born and live as mortal beings on Earth.
 Vishnu fails to remove the curse, and offers two solutions: be Vishnu's devotees in seven human lives, or his enemies in three demonic lives.
 Jaya-Vijaya cannot bear separation from Vishnu for so long, and choose the latter.

 In their first demonic lives, Jaya-Vijaya are born as Hiranyakashipu and Hiranyaksha to the sage Kashyapa and Earth goddess Diti at sunset during an inauspicious time.
 Hiranyaksha, in an attempt to win over the deities, torments the Earth and its inhabitants.
 Bhudevi, the Earth goddess, goes to Vaikuntha and seeks Vishnu's help.
 Vishnu arrives as Varaha, a wild boar-faced avatar, kills Hiranyaksha and saves the Earth.
 Seeking revenge for his brother's death, Hiranyakashipu prays to Brahma for immortality.
 He becomes immune to being killed by various factors, including by man or beast.

 Indra, king of the deities, tries to kill Hiranyakashipu's wife Leelavathi and her unborn child.
 The sage Narada intervenes and brings Leelavathi to his hermitage, where she gives birth to a boy named Prahlada.
 Hiranyakashipu invades Vaikuntha, but cannot find Vishnu.
 Proclaiming himself king of all the celestial worlds, he returns to Earth.
 The deities approach Vishnu, who promises to kill Hiranyakashipu at the appropriate time.

 Five years later, Prahlada is sent to the hermitage of Chanda-Amarka (the children of Hiranyakashipu's master) for his education.
 After returning from the hermitage, Hiranyakashipu learns that Prahlada has become a staunch devotee of Vishnu and calls the deity Srihari.
 Hiranyakashipu explains to Prahlada that Srihari was responsible for Hiranyaksha's death (and is their enemy), and asks him to stop worshipping Srihari.
 Prahlada politely declines.